tomster/twitsilver/README.txt

 TODO
 ====

-* Currently twitsilver registers itself with Growl for *every* call.
-Ideally, this should be done only once, upon installation
 * use an URL shortening service to shorten any URLs *before* posting to twitter.
 * add a nicer icon (for growl)
 * twitsilver has no pony.
 This is unacceptable in the long run